Why GIVA?

 1% of pre-tax profit

 ESG credential depth, long-term market creation through the next billion consumers, talent differentiation, and reputational capital that endures.
-In a world of radical transparency, competitive advantage is inseparable from social credibility.
-GIVA converts that reality into a formal, structured commitment.
+In a world of radical transparency, competitive advantage requires verifiable social credibility.
+GIVA converts that requirement into a formal, structured commitment.
 The company that invested in the market it would eventually need.

 Foundations